ShrirangHadule/cancer_prediction_by_images/README.md

 # cancer_prediction_by_images
-Deep learning model based image classification
+This is image classification problem

 Dataset is HAM10000 dataset i.e Human against machine 10000 images